Optimal heteroskedasticity testing in nonparametric regression: Introduction

 Some existing works have studied heteroskedasticity detection in (\ref{model}) under the H\"{o}lder setting and are worthy of further discussion.
 As noted earlier, the most developed results in the fully nonparametric case are due to Dette and Munk \cite{dette_testing_1998} and later to Dette \cite{dette_consistent_2002}.
 The earlier article by Dette and Munk \cite{dette_testing_1998} consider the case \(\alpha, \beta > \frac{1}{2}\).
 Taking the first-order differences \(R_i = Y_{i+1} - Y_i\) for \(i=0,...,n-1\), they define the test statistic

 and establish the convergence in distribution as \(n \to \infty\),

 for some asymptotic variance \(\tau^2_V\) for which they obtain an explicit formula.
 Dette and Munk \cite{dette_testing_1998} also provide an estimator for \(\tau^2_V\) and thus furnish a consistent test for heteroskedasticity.
-Though their test is appealing in the statistic's simplicity, a number of questions remained unresolved.
-First, nothing is known when either \(\alpha\) or \(\beta\) is below \(\frac{1}{2}\).
+Though their test is appealing in the statistic's simplicity, a number of questions remain unresolved.
+First, their test is shown only to work under smoothness assumptions on \(V\), and even so nothing is known when either \(\alpha\) or \(\beta\) is below \(\frac{1}{2}\).
 Second, there is no guarantee the test is optimal.
 Finally, the convergence rate does not depend on either H\"{o}lder exponent.
 Heteroskedasticity testing is expected to become easier as \(V\) becomes smoother.
 Likewise, the effect of the nuisance mean function is not reflected in their result; for example, the problem ought to be easier if \(f\) is known to be constant than if \(f\) were quite rough.
-The result of \cite{dette_testing_1998} only guarantees that alternatives converging to the null at \(n^{-1/2}\) rate (in squared norm) can be detected.
+The result of Dette and Munk \cite{dette_testing_1998} only guarantees that alternatives converging to the null at \(n^{-1/2}\) rate (in squared norm) can be detected.

 Motivated by these drawbacks, Dette constructed, in the later article \cite{dette_consistent_2002}, a kernel-based test statistic (which is a modified version of that proposed by Zheng \cite{zheng_consistent_1996})